ricbencar/xyz2dxf/README.md

  ============================================================================

-   Interpolator for Large XYZ Files with Delaunay & Bicubic Interpolation
+   INTERPOLATOR FOR LARGE XYZ Files with Delaunay & Bicubic Interpolation
    ------------------------------------------------------------------------
    This routine processes an input XYZ file (can handle thousands or millions of points) as follows: